ktsu-dev/Extensions/README.md

 - ToCollection (with optional lock)
 - ForEach
 - DeepClone (to a collection, with optional lock)
+- ShallowClone (to a collection, with optional lock)

 ## Dictionary Extensions
 - GetOrCreate
+- DeepClone (with optional lock)
+- ShallowClone (with optional lock)

 ## Collection Extensions
 - AddMany